JPEG – JPEG JFIF File Format

 The driver can deal with bitmask where the bits are ordered with most significant bit first (whereas the usual convention is least significant bit first).
 The driver will try to autodetect that situation, but the heuristics may fail.
 In that circumstance, you can set the JPEG_MASK_BIT_ORDER configuration option to MSB.
 Bitmask can also be completely ignored by specifying JPEG_READ_MASK to NO.

 The GDAL JPEG Driver is built using the Independent JPEG Group’s jpeg library.
 Also note that the GeoTIFF driver supports tiled TIFF with JPEG compressed tiles.
+This can be used to apply JPEG compression to datasets that exceed the maximum dimensions of 65,535x65,535 pixels for a single JPEG image.

 It is also possible to use the JPEG driver with the libjpeg-turbo, a version of libjpeg, API and ABI compatible with IJG libjpeg-6b, which uses MMX, SSE, and SSE2 SIMD instructions to accelerate baseline JPEG compression/decompression.